 This multifaceted approach yields a company uniquely positioned to give voice to buildings that might otherwise be nothing more than a mute assemblage of spaces.

 In name, E.R.
 Butler & Co. came into existence in 1990 but its foundation was built long before, during a period when the business of manufacturing and supplying builders’ hardware had a distinctly different character.
 During the 19th Century the American hardware industry came of age.
 Like so many other industries, its nature began to change as a direct result of advancements in technology made possible by the industrial revolution.
 What was once an industry characterized by painstaking custom production using old world hand methods became one characterized by a restless search for new techniques of mass production and machine manufacture.

 This shift opened the field to a new breed of individual: one whose sense of aesthetics was coupled with a talent for invention and innovation.
 Enoch Robinson was one of these men.
 He entered the field in the 1820s and over the next six decades became one of the most well-known and respected hardware manufacturers in the country.
 In 1895, Charles Stanhope Damrell’s A Half Century of Boston’s Building described Robinson’s line as being “in demand all over the country, the business having been so long established and the reputation which it enjoys among the trade giving it a name, which is known all over the world, wherever the goods it handles are used.”

 In addition to carrying a first-class decorative hardware line, Robinson invented several processes that advanced not only the quality of hardware, but the nature of its manufacture.
 He got his start at the New England Glass Company and immediately demonstrated a penchant for groundbreaking experimentation and invention that would come to characterize his life’s work.
-There, with Henry Whitney, supervisor of the New England Glass Company, he developed and patented what may have been the world’s first glass pressing machine and revolutionized the glass industry..
+There, with Henry Whitney, supervisor of the New England Glass Company, he developed and patented the world’s first glass pressing machine, revolutionizing the glass industry..